LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 frame or to mask the signal dimension.

-Note that the :class:`~libertem.common.buffers.BufferWrapper` instance for AUX data should always be created using the :meth:`~libertem.udf.UDF.aux_data` class method and not directly by instantiating a :class:`~libertem.common.buffers.BufferWrapper` since :meth:`~libertem.udf.UDF.aux_data` ensures that it is set up correctly.
+Note that the :class:`~libertem.common.buffers.BufferWrapper` instance for AUX data should always be created using the :meth:`~libertem.udf.base.UDF.aux_data` class method and not directly by instantiating a :class:`~libertem.common.buffers.BufferWrapper` since :meth:`~libertem.udf.base.UDF.aux_data` ensures that it is set up correctly.

 For masks in the signal dimension that are used for dot products in combination with per-tile processing, a :class:`~libertem.common.container.MaskContainer` allows